Itzelhgz/BIPM-2025-/README.md

 ## My road 👣
 - **1997 to 2015:** Primary, secondary and high school in Mexico State.
-- **2015 to 2020:** University studies in Puebla (B. International Business) and a semester abroad in Brandenburg Germany in 2018.
+- **2015 to 2020:** University studies in Puebla (B. International Business) and a semester abroad in Brandenburg, Germany in 2018.
-- **2020 to 2025:** Worked in the automotive industry as a Finance Controller: Forvia - Automotive Supplier, Audi - manufacturer.
+- **2020 to 2025:** Worked in the automotive industry as a Finance Controller: Forvia - Automotive Supplier, Audi - Manufacturer.
 - **2025 - present:** New challenge!
 Master Studies at HWR (M. Sc.
 Business Intelligence and Process Management)

 <iframe